Truc4p/derma-mind/backend/knowledge-sources/extracted-content/skin-care-beyond-the-basics-4th_figures.md

 ## EMULSIFIERS

 Emulsifi ers are chemicals that keep water and oil solutions well mixed.
 Let’s go back to the kitchen for a moment.
 Remember that greasy pan?
 Let’s pretend that the grease is in a mayonnaise jar.
 If you add water to the jar with grease in it, what happens to the oil?
-It fl oats to the top.
+It floats to the top.
 This is because water and oil will not mix under normal circumstances.
 If you add some dishwashing detergent to the jar, the oil starts to “break up.”
 If you put a top on the jar and shake it, the oil is dispersed throughout the water evenly.
 The water becomes cloudy because the oil has saturated the water in small droplets.
 The detergent is what made the oil break into small droplets and disperse throughout the water.
 But didn’t you add a detergent to the water?
 You thought that this section was about emulsifi ers?
 Well, it is.
 It just so happens that surfactants, detergents included, are also emulsifi ers.
 They reduce the tension of the water in a cleanser and also reduce the tension of the water in a solution, or even a cosmetic lotion.
 Emulsifi ers work by forming a sort of “shell” around the very small oil droplets, allowing them to remain suspended in a solution of water.
 When a solution of water and oil is mixed, and it is mostly water, the solution is called an oil-inwater (O/W) solution.
 When the solution is mostly oil, it is called a water-inoil (W/O) solution (Figure 9-2).